Kalgo

 Kalgo is a Local Government Area (LGA) in Kebbi State, Nigeria.
 It was created in 1996 out of the Bunza LGA.
 Its headquarters are in the town of Kalgo.
 Kalgo LGA shares a west border with Bunza LGA.

 It has an area of 1,173 km^{2} and a population of 85,403 at the 2006 census.

 The postal code of the area is 862.

+Climate

+The temperature in the wet season is hot, oppressive, and mostly cloudy, while in the dry season it's sweltering and partly cloudy.